-Statistical Postprocessing of Ensemble Forecasts brings together contributed chapters by international subject-matter experts describing the current state of the art in statistical post-processing of ensemble forecasts, and illustrating the use of these methods in several important applications including weather, hydrological and climate forecasts, and renewable energy forecasting.
+Statistical Postprocessing of Ensemble Forecasts brings together chapters contributed by international subject-matter experts describing the current state of the art in the statistical postprocessing of ensemble forecasts.
+The book illustrates the use of these methods in several important applications including weather, hydrological and climate forecasts, and renewable energy forecasting.

-- Consolidates, for the first time, methodologies and applications of ensemble forecasts in one succinct place
+- Consolidates, for the first time, the methodologies and applications of ensemble forecasts in one succinct place

 - Presents the tools needed to make the best use of multiple model forecasts in a timely and efficient manner